Tomosius/P2-HangMan/README.md

 2. Click the "Start Game" button to begin.
 The game will display a hidden word as a series of underscores.
 3. Use the on-screen buttons to guess letters.
 Each correct guess will reveal the position of the letter in the word.
 Incorrect guesses will update the hangman image.
 4. The game ends when the word is fully revealed (win) or the hangman is completed (loss).
-5. User is presented only with first 5 levels of difficulty, after succeeding highest, one more will be revealed and so on, till Legendary difficulty is unlocked.
+5. User is presented only with the first five levels of difficulty; after succeeding highest, one more will be revealed and so on, till Legendary difficulty is unlocked.

 [Back to top ⇧](#hangman-game)